 That idea is one that is depressingly scarce as we see popular entertainment evolve.
 A great deal of my love for Mass Effect comes from that idea being central to the concept.
 120+ hours have been spent culturing that idea, dealing out harsh punishment to those who would strike the idea dead.
 Mass Effect 3 is the final 40 hours of Commander Shepard, in whatever form we see fit, bearing that weight to the bitter, fatal end.

 The decisions I’ve made, the bonds I helped create the past 5 years with Shepard and her crew have finality and grim purpose here.
 So many have been made, and nearly all of them, no matter how small, have rippled across 3 games and made the universe one of the player’s making.
 Never before in this medium have I felt the whole responsibility of being the linchpin of the fate of millions being quite so literally as the push of buttons.
 It’s one thing to feel that, for the first time in the series, deciding that fate by psychically tossing bad guys off into space has never been easier or more satisfyingly smooth and effortless; another to feel like I can exercise true, lasting peace or cold, righteous death for legions of people with a simple choice of what to say or who to talk to.
 The threat has never been more real or horrifying.
 The consequences of failure have never hurt deeper.
 The heroism has never felt more just.
 All of it has been by my choice.

 Of course, all of this leads to the ultimate choice.
 The tri-colored elephant in the room.
 I won’t bore you cracking open that can of worms again.
-I will say there’s a reason I listed the Director’s Cut.
-Any problems I had with that final limp into oblivion were answered by it.
+What I will say is that any problems I had with that final limp into oblivion were answered by the Director’s Cut.